bcherny/color-dungeon-solver/README.md

 )
 ```

-This will give the following output:
+This will give the following output (the bold block is the one to hit at each step):

 ![](solution.png)